Daniel-Mietchen/events/FORCE-2018-research-published-last-week.md

 # Anything else we should know?

-This talk is closely related to the one at https://github.com/Daniel-Mietchen/events/blob/master/FORCE-2018-research-performed-last-week.md , and I would strongly prefer the two to be scheduled back to back in the same room, either before a session covering scholarly communication more broadly, or before a break.
+This talk is closely related to the one at https://github.com/Daniel-Mietchen/events/blob/master/FORCE-2018-research-performed-last-week.md on research *performed* last week, and I would have strongly prefered the two to be scheduled back to back in the same room (either before a session covering scholarly communication more broadly, or before a break), but that other submission did not make it into the program.

 # Query examples